EARLY LIFE / YOUTH

-Growing up in New Canaan, Ct., the “Land of the Fortune 100 CEO” was not exactly conducive to becoming an entrepreneur.
-Yet, even at the tender age of 7, I was out by one of the local country club’s water holes, ostensibly peddling lemonade but really wading into the water and then selling the duffers’ balls back to them.
+Growing up in New Canaan, Ct. - the “Land of the Fortune 100 CEO” - was not exactly conducive to becoming an entrepreneur.
+Yet, even at the tender age of 7, I was out by one of the local country club’s water hazard holes, unofficially peddling lemonade but really wading into the water and then selling the duffers’ balls back to them.

 The enterprise ended abruptly when the club’s manager called my father, one of their members, and asked to have me removed from the course.

 “Peter is just a child,” my mother said to my father.
 “Don’t worry, he’ll be like the other children.”